Kings & Queens (Ava Max song): Background and composition

 "Kings & Queens" began development in 2018, when Max recorded the song in five separate studios located in Europe, Germany, and Los Angeles.
 The song went through ten different iterations which included different melodies and production, before the final version was completed around August to September 2019.
 Max wrote the verse and the pre-chorus alongside American songwriter Madison Love, before being given the chorus by Moroccan-Swedish record producer RedOne.
-The chorus originally just contained the melody, but was reworked in the studio with Leland, Love and Cirkut, where it interpolated the chorus melody of Bonnie Tyler's 1986 song "If You Were a Woman (And I Was a Man)", which was subsequently used in Bon Jovi's 1986 song "You Give Love a Bad Name".
-Desmond Child was consequently credited on "Kings & Queens" as a songwriter.
+The chorus originally just contained the melody, but was reworked in the studio with Leland, Love and Cirkut.
 Max decided to include the electric guitar in the track to complement the pop electronic sound in her music.
 "Kings & Queens" was announced on February 27, 2020, where Max confirmed that Cirkut, RedOne, and Love were involved with production.
 She later revealed the song's release date, with the title and artwork on March 7, 2020.
 It was written by Max, Leland, Child, Hillary Bernstein, Jakke Erixson, Love, Mimoza Blinsson, and producers Cirkut and RedOne.

 Musically, "Kings & Queens" is a power pop song, which contains several pulsing verses and a hook containing synthesizers.
 The guitar solo following the second verse includes elements of glam rock, which Jon Blistein of Rolling Stone noted as having a "Queen-esque quality".
 Max stated that the lyrics to "Kings & Queens" describe how the world would be a better place with queens ruling the world.
 She likened it to her previous song "So Am I" (2019), acknowledging that it contained a similar message about women's empowerment.
 A line taken from the 1865 book Alice's Adventures in Wonderland by the Queen of Hearts was used in the song, "Disobey me, then baby, it's off with your head".
 Chess metaphors are incorporated in the lyrics.

+Upon "Kings & Queens" release in 2020, comparisons were drawn to Bon Jovi's "You Give Love a Bad Name", and Bonnie Tyler's "If You Were a Woman (And I Was a Man)", both of which were co-written by Desmond Child approximately 35 years prior; reviews highlighted Desmond Child's credit as a songwriter for "Kings & Queens".